Ettore Majorana: Life and work

-Gifted in mathematics
+Early and personal life

 Majorana was born in Catania, Sicily.
-Mathematically gifted, he was very young when he joined Enrico Fermi's team in Rome as one of the "Via Panisperna boys", who took their name from the street address of their laboratory.
-Majorana's uncle Quirino Majorana also was a physicist.
-He began his university studies in engineering in 1923, but switched to physics in 1928 at the urging of Emilio Segrè.
-Majorana's first papers dealt with problems in atomic spectroscopy.
+Majorana's uncle Quirino Majorana was also a physicist.
+Mathematically gifted, Majorana began his university studies in engineering in 1923, but switched to physics in 1928 at the urging of Emilio Segrè.
+He was very young when he joined Enrico Fermi's team in Rome as one of the "Via Panisperna boys", who took their name from the street address of their laboratory.

+Majorana was an enthusiastic and devout Catholic.